Entry Visa

 At a glance

-If you want to move to Germany, you may need a visa and residence permit.
+If you want to move to Germany, you may need a visa.
 Please read the following page carefully to find out what you need to do.

-You are here: Life in Tübingen Paperwork Entry Visa Passports
+You are here: Life in Tübingen Paperwork Entry Visa Urheberrechtsangabe: istockphoto/scaliger

 Usually, citizens of other countries will need a visa to travel to Germany.
 Thus, please take care to apply for your visa at a German embassy or consulate in your current country of residence.
 Depending on the type of visa you need and the country you are from, you will need to present different kinds of documentation to apply for a visa.
 Therefore, please have a close look at the requirements on the website of the German diplomatic mission which is responsible for your visa.